WinEventLogLib Package

 Modules

-- EventLogHelperPublic – the low-level registry helper underlying EventLog.Register; call it directly only when you need to supply a category count without using the generic class
+- EventLogHelperPublic – the low-level registry helper underlying EventLog.Register; call it directly only when a category count must be supplied without using the generic class